 What the broker says

-SWP, meanwhile, represents Comumbus’ transformational growth opportunity and the ability to develop the asset internally is a significant positive step in VSA’s view.
+SWP, meanwhile, represents Columbus’ transformational growth opportunity and the ability to develop the asset internally is a significant positive step in VSA’s view.

-The broker’s target price remains 25p against 3.18p currently, with ‘buy’ unsurprisingly the recommendation given that discrepancy.
+The broker’s target price remains 25p (against 5.6p currently), with ‘buy’ unsurprisingly the recommendation given that discrepancy.

--- updates for interim results, broker comment --
+-- updates for interim results, funding, broker comment --